-Sometimes snake owners want to know how to sex their snake (find out if their snake is a male or female), but telling the difference between the sexes is not as simple in snakes as it is in many other kinds of animals.
-Male and female snakes look similar externally, however, with a bit of experience, there are ways to differentiate the two.
+Sometimes snake owners want to know how to sex their snake.
+The problem is that it's not as simple to find out if a snake is male or female as it is in many other animals.
+On the outside, male and female snakes look similar.
+However, with a bit of experience, there are ways to differentiate between the two.

-Male snakes have a pair of hemipenes (sex organs) that normally sit inside their bodies and are shaped like tubes.
-They are located just below the cloacal (vent) opening and down along the tail on either side of the snake's midline.
-The hemipenes are basically two small penises that are kept safe inside the snake's tail.
+Male snakes have a pair of tube-shaped hemipenes (sex organs) that normally sit inside their bodies.
+They are basically two small penises that are kept safe inside the snake's tail.
 Female snakes do not have hemipenes.

-Since these sex organs are housed inside the male snake, they may not be obvious to you, but there are visible clues that they are there.
-Because of the presence of the hemipenes, you can look at the shape and length of the tail to help you decipher whether or not your snake is a male.
+The hemipenes are located just below the cloacal (vent) opening and down along the tail on either side of the snake's midline.
+Since these sex organs are housed inside the male snake, they may not be obvious to you at first.
+There are visible clues that they are there, though.
+You can look at the shape and length of the tail to help you decipher whether or not your snake is a male.

-Probing a snake involves inserting a thin metal rod (called a snake probe) into the vent (cloacal opening) of the snake while they are awake.
-The special probe can be inserted further in males since they have a hemipenis on either side of the vent.
+Probing a snake involves inserting a thin metal rod (called a snake probe) into the cloacal vent of the snake while it is awake.
+This special probe can be inserted further in males since they have a hemipenis on either side of the vent.
 The probe will drop down into one of these spaces that point towards the tip of the tail.

-Picture two long socks inside the tail of your male snake that open up at the vent of the snake and you are basically visualizing the hemipenes.
+Picture two long socks inside the tail of a male snake that open up at the vent of the snake and you are basically visualizing the hemipenes.
 The lubricated probe will slide into the vent in the direction of the tail and into one of the hemipenes located on either side of the snake's tail if it is a male.

-Probing a snake should only be done if you have someone to hold your snake still for you, have appropriately sized snake probes, and the confidence to do this carefully and correctly.
-You do not want to harm your snake so if you are unsure how to safely perform this procedure then you should not attempt it.
+Probing a snake should only be done if you have someone to hold your snake still, have appropriately sized snake probes, and the confidence to do this carefully and correctly.
+You do not want to harm your snake.
+If you are unsure how to safely perform this procedure then you should not attempt it.

 This method can typically only be done on smaller snakes like ball pythons, and it can cause a lot of trauma if done incorrectly.
-This is not the preferred manner of determining the sex of a snake since it is difficult to do and you may not know if you were simply unable to pop the hemipenes or if the snake doesn't have hemipenes, to begin with.
+This is not the preferred manner of determining the sex of a snake since it is difficult to do.
+Also, you may not know if you were simply unable to pop the hemipenes or if the snake doesn't have hemipenes (is female), to begin with.